 Heat a non stick pancake griddle or crepe pan under medium heat.
 Rub the surface of the pan with a piece of absorbent paper covered with a teaspoon of coconut oil or butter

 Poor 2 tablespoons of batter per pancakes (not more) or it will be difficult to flip them without breaking especially if you use heavy fresh blueberries.

 Cook gently, about 2-3 minutes or until you see bubbles forming on the surface and sides start to dry.
-Now flip on the over sides and keep cooking for few more minutes until golden brown.
+Now flip on the other side and keep cooking for few more minutes until golden brown.